fastlane/docs/docs/advanced.md

 Because you are capturing stdout, the command output will not appear at the terminal unless you log it using `UI`.
 Formatting may be lost when capturing command output.
-The entire output will be captured after the command returns.
+The entire output to stdout will be captured after the command returns.
+Output to stderr is not captured or redirected.
+The `$?` global variable will indicate the completion status of the command.

 If the command to be executed is not found, `Errno::ENOENT` is raised.